learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/modules.md

 `isLetter`{.label .function} checks whether a character is a letter.

 `isMark`{.label .function} checks for Unicode mark characters.
-Those are characters that combine with preceding letters to form latters with accents.
+Those are characters that combine with preceding letters to form letters with accents.
 Use this if you are French.

 `isNumber`{.label .function} checks whether a character is numeric.